mrjosh/helm-ls/README.md

 Helm-ls will use yaml-language-server to provide additional capabilities, if it is installed.

+#### Template files

+Helm-ls will convert the gotemplate files in the templates directory to yaml and process them with yaml-language-server.

 > [!WARNING]
 >
 > This feature is experimental, you can disable it in the config ([see](#configuration-options)) if you are getting a lot of errors beginning with `Yamlls:`.
 > Having a broken template syntax (e.g. while your are still typing) will also cause diagnostics from yaml-language-server to be shown as errors.

-To install it using npm run (or use your preferred package manager):
+#### Values files

+Helm-ls will generate json-schemas for all values.\*yaml files and use yaml-language-server to provide autocompletion.
+This feature is currently beta, see https://github.com/mrjosh/helm-ls/issues/61#issuecomment-2927585818 for details.

+#### Install

 ```bash
 npm install --global yaml-language-server
 ```

+To install it using npm run (or use your preferred package manager):

 The default kubernetes schema of yaml-language-server will be used for all files.
 You can overwrite which schema to use in the config ([see](#configuration-options)).
 If you are for example using CRDs that are not included in the default schema, you can overwrite the schema using a comment to use the schemas from the [CRDs-catalog](https://github.com/datreeio/CRDs-catalog).

+#### Custom Schemas

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/datreeio/CRDs-catalog/main/keda.sh/scaledobject_v1alpha1.json